Understanding Our Emotional Reactions

 What’s Really Going On?

 When we feel threatened—emotionally or physically—our brain goes into what experts call “survival mode.”
-That means we’re not thinking clearly.
+This means we’re not thinking clearly.
 Instead, our body gets ready to fight, run away, or freeze.

 Yelling is often a “fight” response.
 It can happen when we feel ignored, disrespected, or out of control.